Compute the eligible share within cutout cells in the overlap with shapes.

 Convert and aggregate a weather-based renewable generation time-series.

-gateway function that is called by all the individual time-series
+This is a gateway function called by the individual time-series

 generation functions like pv and wind.
-Thus, all its parameters are also
+All parameters documented

 matrix (N x S - xr.DataArray or sp.sparse.csr_matrix or None) – If given, it is used to aggregate the grid cells to buses.